Last reviewed: September 9, 2021

 Pregnant people are at increased risk of severe COVID-19.
 However, patients who are pregnant or breastfeeding were excluded from clinical trials of all currently authorized COVID-19 vaccines.
 CDC and FDA maintain vaccine safety surveillance systems to identify safety signals related to COVID-19 vaccines in this patient population.
 To date, analysis of post-authorization observational data (Shimabukuro, April 2021) and prospective immunogenicity studies (Gray, March 2021; Collier, May 2021) indicate that mRNA COVID-19 vaccines are safe and immunogenic in pregnant and lactating people.
 There is also accumulating evidence that mRNA vaccine-induced anti-SARS-CoV-2 antibodies are efficiently transferred across the placenta and are present in breastmilk (Gray, March 2021; Rottenstreich, April 2021; Perl, April 2021; Beharier, May 2021; Collier, May 2021).

-CDC, the American College of Obstetricians and Gynecologists and the Society for Maternal-Fetal Medicine all recommend that COVID-19 vaccines be offered to pregnant and lactating individuals.
+- The Society for Maternal-Fetal Medicine recommends that COVID-19 vaccines be offered to pregnant and lactating individuals.”

 American College of Obstetricians and Gynecologists Practice Advisory: Vaccinating Pregnant and Lactating Patients Against COVID-19